 Lansdowne maintains a robust policy on managing conflicts of interest which is designed to ensure its decisions are taken wholly in the interest of its clients.
 Lansdowne aims to ensure that all potential and actual conflicts are identified, evaluated, managed, monitored and recorded.

-As part of this policy, all members of staff must notify Lansdowne’s Chief Compliance Officer (CCO) if they become aware of any material conflict of interest arising, including in relation to voting proxies on behalf of clients.
+As part of Lansdowne’ conflicts of interest policy, all members of staff must notify Lansdowne’s Chief Compliance Officer (CCO) if they become aware of any material conflict of interest arising, including in relation to voting proxies on behalf of clients.
 Where such a material conflict of interest is identified, voting instructions will be subject to assessment and approval by the CCO.

 Principle 3: Institutional investors should monitor their investee companies.

 Comprehensive and continuous research and monitoring of investee companies is fundamental to Lansdowne’s investment process.
 Lansdowne utilises various research and support tools to meet this principle.
-Monitoring includes meeting with senior management of the investee companies, analysing annual reports and financial statements, using independent third party and broker research and attending company meetings and road shows.
-The effectiveness of such monitoring is under constant review.
+The monitoring process will include meeting with senior management of the investee companies, analysing annual reports and financial statements, using independent third party and broker research, attending company meetings and road shows and proxy voting corporate research provided by ISS.

-Lansdowne maintains records of votes cast, of reasons for voting against the investee company’s management or for abstaining.
+Lansdowne maintains records of votes cast and of reasons where voting is contrary to the recommendation of ISS.
 It is not always administratively possible to record whether such votes were cast in respect of contentious issues due to the inherent subjectivity this entails or to record details of every engagement with management of investee companies.
 Lansdowne may attend General Meetings of companies in which its clients have a major holding where this is considered appropriate and practicable.